erikkamph/pihole_ci_v6/README.md

     7. Go back to Home Assistant and enter the app password you copied from the previous step in the input.
 7. Enjoy your newly configured `Pi-Hole V6` integration

+## Actions
+### Pi-Hole Toggle
+Toggles Pi-Hole on or off for a period of 5 minues.

+### Update Gravity
+Sends a POST request to Pi-Hole telling it to update the ad block lists for Gravity.

+### Flush Arp/Logs
+Clears the logs or ARP tables.

+### Restart DNS
+Restarts the DNS of the Pi-Hole instance.

 ## Development
 The `compose.yaml` file can be found [/development/compose.yaml](/development/compose.yaml) and contains